rmolinari/thesis_1999/1999_thesis.typ

 The construction proceeds as follows.

-Stage 0: #h(1em) All parameters are undefined or $emptyset$, as appropriate, all functionals are completely undefined and all cycles are in #state(0) or #nstate(0), as appropriate.
+Stage 0: #h(1em) All parameters are undefined or $emptyset$, as appropriate, all functionals are completely undefined, and all cycles are in #state(0) or #nstate(0), as appropriate.

 Stage $s+1$: #h(1em) We define, in substages $t < s$, a finite path, $f_(s+1)$, through $T$, of length $s$.
 We think of $f_(s+1)$ as our approximation to the "true" path defined at stage $s+1$.